packit/packit.dev/content/docs/configuration.md

 * **targets** - (a list of) mock chroot(s) where the build is going to be executed (example `fedora-rawhide-x86_64`, defaults to `fedora-stable`): for more info [see below](#available-copr-build-targets).
-Does not need to be defined if using custom Copr project.
+Does not need to be defined if using a custom Copr project (we fetch targets from the Copr settings).
 * **branch** - the name of the branch we want to build for when using **commit** trigger

 Optional parameters: